12 Most Powerful TRX Upper Body Workouts

 TRX Power Pull - TRX Upper Body Workout

-• For this TRX upper body workout, begin in a standing position, facing the anchor point, holding one handle in one hand.
+• For this TRX upper body exercises, begin in a standing position, facing the anchor point, holding one handle in one hand.

 • Lean back slightly with your body straight and your core engaged.